jwohlleben/streamdl/README.md

   -h, --help            show this help message and exit -o outfile, --output outfile
-                        downloads to the given outfile -c format, --convert format
+                        downloads to the given outfile -l, --live            enables live mode for downloading livestreams -c format, --convert format
-                        converts the stream to a given format (mp3, mp4) using ffmpeg -a header:value, --add-header header:value
+                        converts the stream to a given format (mp3, mp4) -a header:value, --add-header header:value
                         adds or overwrites an existing header based on the headers.py file -r header, --remove-header header